 - Plastic wrap (optional; see the steps with the napkins to learn why)

 You’re going to need canvases for this project.
 I decided to go with round canvases that I found at Target.
 I always work with rectangular canvas so this was a welcome change!

-Then I found these napkins at Hobby Lobby.
-Aren't they fun?
+Then I found round napkins at Hobby Lobby.
+Aren’t they fun?
 And cute?